Aurelian: Ulpius Crinitus

 The existence of Ulpius Crinitus has been doubted by many historians.
 If he did exist he would have been a dux of the Illyrian and Thracian legions.
 Ulpius was reportedly born in the city of Italica, in modern Spain.
 He took an interest in Aurelian's early career.
 Aurelian was reportedly his deputy for a time.
 When a group of Goths invaded Illyria and Thrace, Ulpius had fallen ill, so he ordered Aurelian to deal with the invaders.
 Aurelian was designated as legate of the Third Legion.
 He used his force of 2,500 auxiliaries, and the armies of four Germanic chieftains to defeat the Goths in battle.
 Aurelian used the resources gained from the battles to enrich the provinces.
 After the battle, Crinitus thanked Valerian, the emperor at the time, for providing him with such a talented deputy.
 Crinitus adopted Aurelian as his heir, either voluntarily or possibly through force.
 Emperor Valerian attended the adoption ceremony which took place in the baths of Byzantium.
 Following this, Crinitus disappeared from the historical record.
-A painting showing Ulpius Crinitus alongside Aurelian has been found in the Temple of Sol, adding to the veracity of his existence.
+The Historia Augusta claims that Crinitus was portrayed, along with Aurelian, in the walls of the Temple of Sol, ordered built by Aurelian after his successful Palmyrene campaign.
+However, no traces of this building remain.

 Under Gallienus

 Aurelian's successes as a cavalry commander ultimately made him a member of Emperor Gallienus' entourage.
 In 268 Gallienus travelled to Italy and fought Aureolus, his former general and now usurper for the throne.
 Driving Aureolus back into Mediolanum, Gallienus promptly besieged his adversary in the city.
-However, during the siege the Emperor was assassinated.
+During the siege, the Emperor was assassinated.
 One source says Aurelian, who was present at the siege, participated and supported general Claudius for the purple — which is plausible.
 In 268 or 269 Aurelian and his cavalry participated in the victory of Emperor Gallienus (or Emperor Claudius II Gothicus) over the Goths at the Battle of Naissus.

 Aurelian was married to Ulpia Severina, about whom little is known.
 She was from Dacia.
 They are known to have had a daughter together.